 The voice of your soul is waiting for you.

 Get quiet.
 You'll hear it.

-Sheila Cullen is a Yoga Nidra instructor and teacher based in Toronto, Ontario.
+Sheila Cullen is Canada’s Senior Yoga Nidra instructor and teacher.
+She is based in Toronto, Ontario.
 Her work explores the power of quiet in movement, yoga and meditation.
 She offers classes, workshops, retreats and teacher training in Toronto and around the world.

 Sheila's work integrates Eastern and Western approaches to healing, bridging ancient mysticism and modern neuroscience for healing and wellness.
 She has a background in both science and the arts, and also works as a respiratory therapist at a large urban trauma centre.